tschm/ci/README.md

 1. The workflow runs automatically when changes are made to the Dockerfile
 2. You can manually trigger it from the Actions tab in GitHub
 3. To publish the image to the registry, create and push a tag that starts with 'v' (e.g., `git tag v1.0.0 && git push origin v1.0.0`)
-4. When a tag is pushed, the image will be tagged with the specific version (e.g., v1.0.0)
+4. When a tag is pushed, the image will be tagged with the specific version (e.g., v1.0.0) and the version label will be automatically set to the tag value

 ### Release Workflow